Appeals & Writs of Habeas Corpus Overturn Your Criminal Conviction

 • Writ granted, case dismissed and expunged State v.
 S.S. (writ of habeas corpus)

 An appeal is a request for a higher court to overturn your conviction or sentence on the basis of errors that occurred during your trial.
-In Houston, working with an appeals attorney or appeals lawyer can help you identify and present these critical errors to maximize your chances for post-conviction relief.
+In Houston, working with an appeals attorney can help you identify and present these critical errors to maximize your chances for post-conviction relief.

 Appeals in Texas are not new trials—they do not involve presenting new evidence or calling witnesses.
 Instead, the appellate court’s role is to review the legal proceedings from your original trial to look for specific mistakes or due process violations.